FIRST-Alumni-Of-Madison-Ri3D/Ri3D-2025/README.md

 FIRST Alumni of Madison (FAM) is proud to present our 2025 Ri3D code!
-We will be updating this ReadMe throughout our robot build to include summaries of our programming functionality.
+We will be providing updated information about our programming after we begin our robot build.